How to use a physical switch or button in ESPHome with GPIO binary sensor

 Once the button is wired, we can create a GPIO binary sensor in our configuration using the code provided in the documentation.
 In this example, the device class is set to “window”.
 You can choose from any of the device classes supported by Home Assistant.

-Configuring the internal pull-up resistor in ESPHome
+The secret ingredient: Configuring the ESP8266's or ESP32's internal pull-up resistor in ESPHome

 Frequently asked questions